runtimeverification/ercx-tokens/README.md

-# ERCx Library
+# ERCx Token Test Library

-ERCx library is a re-usable collection of foundry tests.
+ERCx library is a reusable collection of Foundry tests for several ERC token standards.
-The following tables summarizes the number of tests in every category (for Light and Heavy versions of the test suites), for each ERC/EIP standard:
+The following tables summarize the number of tests in every category (for Light and Heavy versions of the test suites), for each ERC/EIP standard:

 #### Light